varglbargl/emojinary/README.md

 INSTRUCTIONS:

-1. npm install; grunt
+1. npm install
+2. grunt to recompile
-2. That's it.
+3. That's it.